Alcohol Treatment Program in Arizona

 What Is Alcoholism?

 Also known as alcohol use disorder, alcoholism is a medical condition characterized by the compulsive desire to drink in spite of a range of negative consequences.
 Physical dependence and tolerance are almost always present in someone with the disease.
-Dependence occurs when your body adapts as a result of long-term exposure to the substance, resulting in withdrawal symptoms such as nausea, cravings, tremors and sweating when you can’t get a drink.
+Alcohol dependence occurs when your body adapts as a result of long-term exposure to the substance, resulting in withdrawal symptoms such as nausea, cravings, tremors and sweating when you can’t get a drink.
+If these withdrawal symptoms are severe enough, it may be necessary to attend a detox center.
 Tolerance is when you need to drink increasing amounts to achieve the same effects.

 Alcohol use disorder is dangerous and can be life-threatening if left untreated.
 Drinking too much on a long-term basis can result in gastrointestinal disease, liver disease and renal failure, and it increases your risk of cancer, heart disease and stroke.